 FIX: A clogged fuel filter must be replaced with a new one.
 Fuel filters are one of the least expensive parts you need to purchase when servicing your riding mower.

-Bad Riding Mower Battery, Loose Cables or Corroded Terminals
+10. Bad Battery, Loose Cables, or Corroded Terminals

 FIX: Clean corroded terminals in a baking soda solution containing 2 cups of water and 3 rounded tablespoons of baking soda.
 Use a wire brush to scrub the terminals clean.